To remove the MySQL Enterprise Service Manager, find the

 If you are not saving existing data, you can remove the

-uninstalling the MySQL Enterprise Service Manager.
+after uninstalling MySQL Enterprise Service Manager.

 If you did not remove existing data and log files when